Modern Gentlemen

 (CDC)

-One in five people in the US dies from smoking each year.
+All kinds of addictions take lives — one in five people in the US dies from smoking each year.
 This includes 480.000 deaths annually in total, including deaths from second-hand smoke.
 278.544 among the total number of people who die annually are men, while 201.773 are women.

 What percentage of smokers get cancer?